CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

-## Power Platform App in a Day

-Module 1: Power Apps Canvas App
+# Module 1: Power Apps Canvas App

-### Hands-on Lab Step-by-Step

-## Contents

-- Power Apps Canvas App
+### Estimated Duration: 60 Minutes

-   - Lab Prerequisites
+## Lab objectives

-   - Power Apps Canvas Studio Layout
-   - Goals for this lab
-   - Introduction: Device Ordering Scenario
-   - Solution overview
-   - Locale-specific difference in formulas
+In this lab, you will complete the following tasks:

 - Exercise 1: Create the app in Power Apps
 - Exercise 2: Add Device Gallery and Connect to Data Source
 - Exercise 3: Add Compare Screen

-## Power Apps Canvas App

 ### Lab Prerequisites